nomad-ops/nomad-ops/docs/Getting Started.md

 Nomad Ops can be installed inside or outside of your nomad-cluster.

-> If you install Nomad Ops inside your cluster you can leverage the [Workload Identities](https://developer.hashicorp.com/nomad/docs/concepts/workload-identity) of Nomad v1.5.x.

 Keep in mind that Nomad Ops stores its data on the local file system.
 Please use a NFS-mount or similar to enable scheduling around the cluster.

 > There are performace implications if using a network mount.